Wednesday, 5 August 2015

 Revenue is recognised when all the following conditions have been satisfied (2):

-(a) The seller has transferred the significant risks and
+(a) The seller has transferred the significant risks and rewards of ownership of the goods to the buyer.

 (b) The seller does not retain control over the goods or managerial involvement with them to the degree usually associated with ownership.